 What is a Katsu Sando?

 In order to make the recipe vegan, the only thing we really need to modify is the pork tonkatsu.
-Instead of pork, this vegetarian version features yuba.
+Instead of boneless pork chops, this vegetarian version features yuba.
 Like pork tonkatsu, the yuba is breaded and air-fried.
 Then, I simply substituted regular butter for vegan butter and used gluten-free Texas toast.
+And voila!

 Ingredients

-Here’s what you need to make yuba tonkatsu and to assemble the sandwich:
+Here’s what you need to make yuba tonkatsu and assemble the sandwich:

 • Milk.
-Any unsweetened, unflavored dairy-free milk will work.
+Any unsweetened, unflavored, dairy-free milk will work.
+We’ll use this to coat the yuba; no egg mixture is needed!

 • Starch.
 You can use either cornstarch or potato starch.